wuquanyao/build-a-better-web-together/named-parameters.md

 		c.HTML(iris.StatusOK, "<b> Hello </b>"+fullname+"<b> with friends ID </b>"+strconv.Itoa(friendID))
 	})

 	// Route Example:
 	// /posts/:id and /posts/new conflict with each other for performance reasons and simplicity (dynamic value conficts with the static 'new').
 	// but if you need to have them you can do following: iris.Get("/posts/*action", func(ctx *iris.Context) {
 		action := ctx.Param("action")
 		if action == "/new" {
 			// it's posts/new page
-			ctx.Write("POSTS NEW")
+			ctx.Writef("POSTS NEW")
 		} else {
-			ctx.Write("OTHER POSTS")
+			ctx.Writef("OTHER POSTS")
 			// it's posts/:id page
 			//doSomething with the action which is the id
 		}